SouAline/SouAline/README.md

 # About me

-💻 I start in tecnology in march of 2020.
+💻 I started in tecnology in march of 2020.
-👯 I'm looking for opportunities to develop as a developer.
-🔭 I'm currently working on Front-end developer | Back-end developer | UX UI Desing as an intern.
+🔭 I am currently a frontend developer at HP Inc.
 👚 I love custumize and create clothes.
 📖 I love to read books about true histories and health.